Compare the good, the bad and the situational of these two student loan options.

 With private loans, you have fewer restrictions as to how you can use your money, using it for postgraduate expenses, such as bar preparation courses or residency-related expenses.

-Quick snapshot: Three ways federal and private student loans differ
+Snapshot: How federal and private student loans compare

 |Federal student loans||Private student loans|